happysteplabs/.github/profile/README.md

 **Building reliable data platforms, one step at a time.**

 HappyStep Labs is an independent data engineering studio specializing in modern data platforms built with **AWS, Python, dbt, and Airflow**.
-We partner with startups and small teams to design and implement clean, automated, and future-proof data systems that scale with your business.
+I collaborate with startups and small teams to design and implement clean, automated, and future-proof data systems that scale with your business.

 ---